 There are a handful of states still scrambling to launch legal sports betting in conjunction with the start of the new NFL season.
-Arizona looks like it is on track.
-Yet, regulatory issues could cause delays in Connecticut, Louisiana, and Maryland.
+Arizona sportsbooks look like they are on track.
+Yet, regulatory issues could cause delays for Connecticut sportsbooks, Louisiana sportsbooks, and Maryland sportsbooks.

-One state that is up and running for the new football season is Wyoming.
+One state that is up and running for the new football season is the Wyoming sportsbooks.
 With all the I’s dotted and the T’s crossed, legal sports betting in that state officially launched on Sept.
 1.

 The Wyoming Gaming Commission awarded the Cowboy State’s first two sports betting licenses to DraftKings and BetMGM.
 Both company’s mobile sportsbook app are live and accepting bets.

-Wyoming joins Tennessee and Virginia with legal online sports betting only in the absence of land-based casinos.
+Wyoming joins Tennessee online sportsbooks and Virginia online sportsbooks with legal online sports betting only in the absence of land-based casinos.